simonmichael/hledger_site/download.md

-On unix systems, when building or running hledger (and GHC haskell programs in general), the `LANG` environment variable must be set to a UTF-8-aware locale, or you'll see errors (eg: "*invalid byte sequence*") when processing non-ascii text.
+On unix systems, when building or running hledger (and GHC haskell programs in general), the `LANG` environment variable must be set to a UTF-8-aware locale, or you'll see errors (eg: "*invalid byte sequence*" or "*mkTextEncoding: invalid argument*") when processing non-ascii text.
 Check that LANG's value mentions UTF-8, and if not, change it:

 ```shell
 $ echo $LANG